hiteshjoshi1/commands/aws_learn/networking/vpc.md

 Edit routing table(main) of your VPC, add a route to internet (0.0.0./0) to NAT insatnces.

 #### NAT gateway (preferred way as it is highly available)
-Create a NAt gateway in our new subnet which is public.
+Create a NAT gateway in our new subnet which is public.
---Create a new Elastic IP Address.

-Then edit main route table of your VPC, add a route to internet (0.0.0./0) to NAT Gateway.
+Then edit main route table of your VPC, add a route to internet (0.0.0./0) through NAT Gateway.

 #### Network ACL(Access Control Lists) -- Optional as default exists